How much term life insurance can you buy?

 What you may not realize is you have to qualify financially for life insurance as well.
 This is simple: the life insurance company is trying to prevent an excess coverage situation.

 The company needs to ensure that your total coverage amount doesn’t exceed your beneficiary’s economic loss if you die.

-This is how they protect themselves financially and, in turn, can keep life insurance costs reasonable by lowering the term life insurance premium.
+This is how they protect themselves financially and, in turn, can maintain affordable term life insurance rates.
 Take a look at these five ways to get a lower term life insurance premium to get an idea of how you can start saving money on life insurance.

 How much life insurance can I get?

 Life insurance’s core purpose is to protect something: Your family, business, or the estate are just a few examples.
 The policy’s death benefit is the amount of money the company pays your beneficiary if you die.
 That money can do many things, such as:

 - Replace your lost income

 - Keep your business going.